Abortion in Washington (state): Statistics

 In 1990, 606,000 women in the state faced the risk of an unintended pregnancy.
 In 2014, 60% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 3.9 deaths per 1,000 live births.

 Abortion financing

-Seventeen states including Washington use their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid, thirteen of which are required by State court orders to do so.
-In 2010, the state had 14,236 publicly funded abortions, of which were zero federally funded and 14,236 were state funded.
+Seventeen states, including Washington, use their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid, thirteen of which are required by State court orders to do so.
+In 2010, the state had 14,236 publicly funded abortions, none of which were federally funded.

 Abortion rights views and activities

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, thousands of abortion rights protesters protested in Spokane and Downtown Seattle.

+On November 8 and 9, 2024, hundreds attended anti-Trump rallies in Seattle and Portland, Oregon.

 Anti-abortion views and activities

 Violence

-Two documented arson attacks on abortion clinics took place in 1983 including one in Washington.
-Between this attack and one in Virginia, over US$500,000 in damage was done to the two clinics.
+In 1983, two documented arson attacks on abortion clinics took place in Washington and Virginia, causing over US$500,000 in damage.

+On June 11, 2001, an unsolved bombing at a clinic in Tacoma, Washington destroyed a wall, resulting in $6,000 in damages.

+On January 9, 2005, Eastside Women's Clinic in Olympia, Washington sustained $500,000 in arson damages.

+On September 4, 2015, a Planned Parenthood clinic in Pullman, Washington was intentionally set on fire.
+No injuries were reported due to the time of day, but the FBI was involved because of a history of domestic terrorism against the clinic.
+The crime was never solved and the clinic reopened six months later.